kimtae55/Simple-GWAS-Tutorial/README.md

        --out "${base}_10"
 ```

-### Liftover and Imputation:
+## Liftover and Imputation:

-Step 1: ADNI datasets are often on older genome builds (e.g., hg18/NCBI36).
+1) ADNI datasets are often on older genome builds (e.g., hg18/NCBI36).
 Before imputation, convert to GRCh38/hg38.
 This ensures all datasets use the same genome coordinates, resulting in .bed/.bim/.fam files aligned to GRCh38/hg38.
 If your data is already aligned to GRCh38/hg38, skip this step.
 ```
 # Step 1.
 Export chr1 VCF to check genome build
 plink2 --bfile "${base}_10" \